msokolov/lux/doc/JAVA-API.md

-This is a high level, brief introduction to the main entry points to the Java API, not an exhaustive walk through all the classes provided as part of Lux: the javadocs in the source code provide more detail.
+This is a high level, brief introduction to the main entry points to the Java API, not an exhaustive walk through all the classes provided as part of Lux: the [complete javadocs](apidocs/) drawn from the source code provide more detail.

 These methods will be useful for those intending to embed Lux in a Java application that uses Lucene directly and not Solr.
 It's not necessary to